Annotations written by Loki Carbis, 2009; revised in 2014 & 2025.

 Gareth Evans: Now you’ve made it to the top

-The ‘Bodgies’ were an Australian youth subculture in the Fifties and Sixties, very similar to the English ‘Teddy Boy’ subculture.
+And the Bodgie is dislodged1The ‘Bodgies’ were an Australian youth subculture in the Fifties and Sixties, very similar to the English ‘Teddy Boy’ subculture.
 Bob Hawke was widely known as ‘the Silver Bodgie.’
-In addition, “dislodged” is a pun on the Prime Ministerial residence in Canberra, The Lodge.And the Bodgie is dislodged
+In addition, “dislodged” is a pun on the Prime Ministerial residence in Canberra, The Lodge.

 Say a prayer for him and look

-at the punches that you took
+At the punches that you took

-and the bullets that you dodged
+And the bullets that you dodged

 As you walk up to the door